How Can Sports Vision Training Help Me Ski Like A Pro?

 There are many visual skills that apply to sports, and they are all essential.
 Learning your strengths and weaknesses in each of the visual skills listed above and following the right plan can make you a better and safer skier.

 Want to learn more about how sports vision training can help you reach your full potential and become a great skier?
 Contact Vision & Sensory Integration Institute to book an evaluation of your visual skills.

-About Vision & Sensory Integration Institute: Located just a block East of Roselle Road and Shaumburg Road, our Schaumburg eye care clinic is open Monday through Thursday from 10:00 AM to 5:00 PM, and Saturday from 9:00 AM to 1:00 PM.
+About Vision & Sensory Integration Institute: Located just a block East of Roselle Road and Shaumburg Road, our South Barrington eye care clinic is open Monday through Thursday from 10:00 AM to 5:00 PM, and Saturday from 9:00 AM to 1:00 PM.
 We offer a wide variety of both basic and advanced eye care services.

 Basic services we offer include comprehensive eye exams and updates for contact lens and eyeglass prescriptions.
 We serve patients of all ages, from 6 months old to 120 years old.